CurveDocs/curve-docs/docs/references/curve-practices.md

 !!!info "Ownership Agents"

-    To make ownership work along with the DAO governance, Curve makes use of `OwnershipAgents` on Ethereum, aswell as on other L1 or L2s to handle governance actions.
+    To make ownership work along with the DAO governance, Curve makes use of `OwnershipAgents` on Ethereum, as well as on other L1 or L2s to handle governance actions.

     The main `OwnershipAgent` is deployed at [`0x40907540d8a6C65c637785e8f8B742ae6b0b9968`](https://etherscan.io/address/0x40907540d8a6C65c637785e8f8B742ae6b0b9968) on Ethereum.
 Deployments on other chains can be found [here](../deployments/crosschain.md).